JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

-- Give the 'dude' (old man) his own .pal file, instead of calling the player's
+- Update the tilemap for the Trainer Card

 ## Tutorials: